28 Sept 2018

 Expenses incurred and associated with the production and operation of an enterprise should be entered as costs and expenses according to stipulations.
 An enterprise should distinguish production costs and expenses for the period in recognising an expense.
 Production costs should be included as product costs, and expenses for the period recognised directly in profit or loss of the current period.
 Period expenses include management fees, marketing fees and finance charges.

-Administrative expenses include start-up costs incurred during preparation; expenses incurred by the board of directors and administrative departments in managing the enterprises or the burden of which should be borne by the enterprise such as company funds, trade union funds, the board fee, hire agency fees, consulting fees, litigation expenses, entertainment expenses, property tax, vehicle and vessel tax, land-use tax, stamp duty, transfer fees, compensation for mineral resources, research costs and sewage charges; as well as fixed assets repair expenses incurred by production plant and administrative departments.
+Administrative expenses include start-up costs incurred during preparation; expenses incurred by the board of directors and administrative departments in managing the enterprises or the burden of which should be borne by the enterprise such as company funds, trade union funds, the board fee, hire agency fees, consulting fees, litigation expenses, entertainment expenses, technology transfer fees, compensation for mineral resources, research costs and sewage charges; as well as fixed assets repair expenses incurred by production plant and administrative departments.

 Selling expenses are a variety of expenses incurred by an enterprise in the sale of goods and materials and rendering of services, including insurance fees, packaging fees, exhibition fees and advertising costs, maintenance costs of goods, expected product quality loss, transport fees, loading and unloading fees an enterprise incurred in the sales process.
 Financial enterprises should change the title from "selling expenses" to "business and administrative expenses" in accounting the cost incurred in business and management processes.